Free Concerts Create Community

-Levitt Pavilion Dayton brings together people of all ages and backgrounds to experience free high-caliber concerts and celebrate a shared sense of community.
-You can hear all types of genres of music at a Levitt Pavilion without having to invest in an expensive ticket.
-According to Pollstar, the average ticket price for a concert is $86, often making it impossible for a family to experience live entertainment.
-Levitt Pavilion Dayton will provide our community with over $11 million in programming each year.
+Levitt Pavilion Dayton brings people of all ages and backgrounds together to experience free high-caliber concerts and celebrate a shared sense of community.
+You can hear all types of genres of music at the Levitt Pavilion without having to invest in an expensive ticket.
+According to Pollstar, the average ticket price for a concert is $85.
+This often makes it impossible for a family to experience live entertainment.
+In 2018 the Levitt Pavilion provided $2.2 million in free programming to the community.

-Equally important is the heightened sense of community pride generated by Levitt Pavilion Dayton.
-When the Levitt concerts aren’t in season, the venue is available for use by non-profits and other community groups for events and celebrations, further driving people to the arena from throughout the metropolitan region.
+Equally important is the increased sense of community pride that the Levitt Pavilion Dayton generates.
+When the Levitt concerts aren’t in season, the venue is available for use by non-profits and other community groups.
+This further drives people to the area from throughout the metropolitan region.

-Levitt Pavilion Dayton is an exciting, creative placemaking project, an anchor destination that infuses new energy into the downtown core, strengthening the social fabric of our city and driving further investment and redeveloping in our downtown.
+Levitt Pavilion Dayton is an exciting, creative placemaking project.
+It is an anchor destination that breathes new energy into the downtown core, strengthening the social fabric of our city and driving further investment and redevelopment in our downtown.

-Already, there are transformational projects underway that surround Levitt Pavilion Dayton.
-The Dayton Arcade, which sits to the northwest of Levitt Pavilion Dayton, is under redevelopment to become an innovation hub that will provide artist housing, maker space, a kitchen incubator, an arts center, restaurant and retail as well as the University of Dayton’s Entrepreneurship program.
-Across the street from Levitt Pavilion Dayton, the Centre City building is being redeveloped into 130+ market rate apartments with first floor retail and restaurant space.
+Because of this, there are transformational projects underway that surround Levitt Pavilion Dayton.
+The Dayton Arcade sits to the northwest of Levitt Pavilion Dayton.
+It is under redevelopment to become an innovation hub that will provide artist housing, maker space, a kitchen incubator, an arts center, restaurant, and retail as well as the University of Dayton’s Entrepreneurship program.
+Along those same lines, the Levitt was a catalyst for the development of the Fire Blocks District.

 The Levitt Dayton Mission

-The goal of Levitt Pavilion Dayton is to provide access to the performing arts for all and transform a neglected green space into a thriving meeting ground for the region.
+Levitt Pavilion Dayton’s goal is to provide access to the performing arts for all and transform a neglected green space into a thriving meeting ground for the region.